 Mansfield began keeping journals from a young age.
 She wrote of her growing alienation from provincial white New Zealand society and her disillusionment with and disdain for her fellow whites over the repression of the Maori (New Zealand aboriginal) people.
-In her fiction, Mansfield often depicted the Maoris in a positive or sympathetic light.
+In her fiction, she depicted Maoris in a positive or sympathetic light.

 In 1903, Mansfield moved to London, where she attended Queen's College with her sisters.
-While she continued with her cello studies, she also contributed to the school newspaper, doing so with such dedication that she eventually became editor of the paper, bringing to it her interest in the French Symbolists and Oscar Wilde.
+While continuing with her cello studies, she contributed to the school newspaper.
+She eventually became editor of the paper, introducing its readers to the French Symbolists and Oscar Wilde.
 Her peers regarded her as vivacious and charismatic.